igrigorik/videospeed/README.md

 - Easily slow down, speed up, rewind, or advance videos with keyboard shortcuts
 - Customizable keyboard shortcuts to match your preferred speeds and control methods
 - Compatible with HTML5 videos on any website
+- Allows the exclusion of sites to disable the extension

 ## **Installation and Usage**